The facts: What you need to know about the crisis in Yemen

 Yemen is being torn in two by civil war and civilians are caught in the middle, struggling against three unimaginable nightmares: hunger, disease and economic collapse.

-Last summer, offensives significantly escalated around the critical port city of Hodeidah, where about 80 percent of the country’s humanitarian aid and commercial imports run through.
+In the summer of 2018, offensives significantly escalated around the critical port city of Hodeidah, where about 80 percent of the country’s humanitarian aid and commercial imports run through.
 As a result of the flare-up, our team on the ground reported the number of people fleeing the violence increased five-fold and acute malnutrition doubled in just one month.

 Hodeidah has since remained a hotbed of violence, with ongoing fighting constraining delivery of desperately-needed humanitarian supplies, trapping civilians on the front lines and forcing hundreds of thousands of others to run for their lives.